Archive for December, 2011

-The Netherlands, next years host country, finished second on 103 points and http://steelasophical.com/levitra-online-no-prescription last years host Belarus ended 3rd on 99 points.
+The Netherlands, next years host country, finished second on 103 points and only here buy generic levitra online last years host Belarus ended 3rd on 99 points.

 All in all the Junior Eurovision Song Contest was a good show with some high class showed by the entrants.
-It takes some getting used to the fact that Australia give all the acts 12 points at the try it start!
+It takes some getting used to the fact that Australia give all the acts 12 points at the popcorn-heaven.com start!